phuang1024/phuang1024/piano.md

 However, I could not have achieved my current level without the help of my teachers.

-## Achievements

-* In 2021, I passed [MTAC](http://www.mtac.org/) Advanced Level
-* In 2021, I passed the AP Music Theory examination.

-## Repertoire

 I am practicing these pieces:

-* Bach: Prelude & Fugue No. 2
+* Liszt: Mazeppa
-* Liszt: Un Sospiro
+* Liszt: Hungarian Rhapsody 2
 * Chopin: Etude Op.
 25 No. 6
-* Chopin: Ballade 4

 Pieces I will practice in the future:

-* Schubert/Liszt: Standchen
 * Ravel: Gaspard de la Nuit
 * Chopin: Ballade 1
+* Chopin: Ballade 4
+* Liszt: Feux Follets

 Significant pieces that I have completed:

 * Chopstix
 * Chopin: Etude Op.
 10 No. 5
 * Mozart: Piano Sonata No. 8
+* Bach: Prelude & Fugue No. 2
+* Liszt: Un Sospiro